krzentner/language-world/data/text-davinci-003/chain_md/stick-push-1.md

 Steps:  1.
-Put the stick in the robot's gripper  2.
-Reach towards the thermos  3.
-Push the thermos with stick  4.
-Move the thermos to goal
+Put gripper above the stick  2.
+Grab the stick with the gripper  3.
+Move the stick near the thermos  4.
+Push the thermos with the stick  5.
+Keep pushing the thermos until it reaches the goal
-    First, the robot needs to pick up the stick.
-This can be done by finding the stick, and getting the robot's gripper near the stick, and then closing the gripper around it.
+    We should grab the stick before we can use it to push the thermos.
+When the robot's gripper is not vertically aligned with the stick, we should put the gripper above the stick.
-    - When the robot's gripper is not near the stick and the robot's gripper is open, the robot should reach towards the stick.
+    - When the robot's gripper is not vertically aligned with the stick, the robot should put gripper above stick.
-    When the gripper is near the stick, grab it and hold it.
+    Once the stick is in the gripper, bring it close to the thermos.
-    - When the robot's gripper is near the stick and the robot's gripper is open, the robot should grab the stick.
-    Now that the robot has the stick, and is out of the way of the thermos, it's time to push the thermos.
-Reach towards the thermos and use the stick to push it towards the goal.
-    - When the robot's gripper is not near the thermos and the stick is in the robot's gripper, the robot should reach towards thermos.
+    - When stick is not near thermos, the robot should move stick near thermos.
-    As long as the stick and the thermos are still lined up, keep pushing towards the goal.
+    Since the grip around the stick is weak, we should keep pushing on the thermos with the stick and make sure that it doesn't move away as we move it.
-    - When the robot's gripper is near the thermos and the stick is in the robot's gripper, the robot should push thermos with stick.
+    - When stick is near thermos and thermos is to the right of the stick, the robot should push thermos right.
-    When the thermos is near the goal, slide it over to the goal.
+    When the thermos is close to the goal, and it's not moving, push harder.
-    - When the robot's gripper is near the thermos and the target location is in sight, the robot should slide thermos to goal.
+    - When stick is near thermos and thermos is almost at goal, the robot should push thermos harder.